 Let’s dip into the nuts and bolts for a moment.
 Here are a few choices, and a few key distinctions.

 (Note: These are just a few of the many systems out there.
 And, there are SO many more features, and this comparison is not complete.
 Also, “user-friendly” is relative and so personal.
 Get in there and find what works for you. )

 YNAB: I added this one to the list because my Art of Money community is going crazy about it.
 It’s their new top favorite.
 One of our AOM students said: “Quicken was a tool, YNAB is a lifestyle”.
 It’s a personal bookkeeping and budgeting software.
 I hear their tutorials and trainings are top-notch.
 Plus their customer support is outstanding.
 And, the level of awareness and empowerment it is bringing to my community makes my heart-glow!
 YNAB: http://www.youneedabudget.com/

 Mint.com: Mint is for personal finances.
 Pros: It’s hip, online, free and syncs up with your iphone and ipad.
 It downloads all of your transactions for you, automatically.
 Could-be-cons: Not all banks or credit unions sync up.
 Plus, the main expense categories are set – you can’t alter them or customize them, but you can add your own additional and sub-categories.
 It’s a very simple tracking system that shows your income and expenses at a quick glance.
+And, there is not a lot of interaction or work to make it happen.
 Learn more about Mint.com here.

 Quicken: Quicken was also created for personal finances.
 However, it has more robust features than Mint – you can customize all your categories and budgets.
 You can run more customized reports.
 You can choose to download your transactions (like Mint) or enter them by hand.
 You can have a few different bookkeeping systems each in its own file. (ie: one for personal, one for joint).
 PC or Mac versions are available.
 Cost: $30-100.